 2. Find your target customer

-Through market research, one of the main objectives in preparing your brand creation in advance is to be able to find your target customer and identify all their characteristics (socio-professional category, age, geographical origin, etc.).
+Through market research, one of the main objectives in preparing to build your brand in advance is to be able to find your target customer and identify all their characteristics (socio-professional category, age, geographical origin, etc.).

-This step is just as important as the market research itself, if not more so: without knowing your target audience, your business won't exist or survive.
+This step is just as important as the market research itself, if not more so: without knowing the shoppers you wish to reach, your business won’t exist or survive.

 Who do you want to address your offers and services to?
 Who is the person who has a need that you want to meet?
 What are the buying habits of this clientele that you need to know in order to excel in your sector?

-In short, by answering all these questions, you'll be able to offer products and services exactly tailored to well-defined consumers—potential customers who would be interested in your brand.
+In short, by answering all these questions, you will be able to offer products and services exactly tailored to well-defined consumers—potential customers who would be interested in your brand.

 To help you, you can use online tools such as Hubspot or Canva.